syedalinaqihasni/coderabbit-docs/docs/about/features.md

 CodeRabbit learns from your interactions and gets smarter over time.
 The more you chat, the better it gets.

+We support:

+- Inline Comments in Pull Request File Diffs
+- Comments in Pull Requests
+- Comments in Git Issues

 ![Chat](/img/about/chat.png)

 ### 4. Issue Validation {#issue-validation}